 Who Should Apply?

-The Ph.D. program draws individuals from a variety of professional backgrounds, including but not limited to RNs, PTs, OTs, ATs, STs, SLPs, PAs, RTs and RDs.
-Generally, our program appeals to healthcare practitioners, healthcare and pharmaceutical industry managers, C-Suite leaders (executives) and current or future academics.
+The Ph.D. in Health Sciences program draws individuals from a variety of professional backgrounds, including but not limited to RNs, PTs, OTs, ATs, STs, SLPs, PAs, RTs, RDs, MDs, exercise scientists, social workers, counselors, and special educators.
+In general, our program appeals to healthcare professionals, clinicians and practitioners, healthcare and pharmaceutical industry managers, C-Suite leaders (executives) and current or future academics.

-- April 1 - Application deadline for admission starting in a Summer/Fall semester
+- June 1 - Application deadline for admission starting in a Fall semester

 - November 1 - Application deadline for admission starting in a Spring semester